-Medium-chain triglyceride oil (MCT oil) is a type of dietary supplement rich in medium-chain triglycerides.
-This is a type of fat that is considered healthier than other types of fat due to its shorter length.
-Triglycerides are the main components of body fat in humans and other animals, as well as vegetable fat.
-They are also present in the bloodstream to enable the opposite transfer of fat and blood sugar from the liver.
+Medium-chain triglyceride oil (MCT oil) is a kind Dietary supplement rich in medium-chain triglycerides.
+This is a type of fat that is considered healthier than other types of fat because of its shorter length.
+Triglycerides are the main components of body fat in humans and other animals, as well as plant fat.
+They are also present in the bloodstream to facilitate the reverse transfer of fat and blood sugar from the liver.

 What is MCT oil?

-Medium chain triglycerides are so named because they contain between 6 and 12 carbon atoms, which is considered the “medium” length for a fatty acid .
-The four types of MCTs are:
+Medium-chain triglycerides are so called because they contain between 6 and 12 carbon atoms, which is considered the “average” length for a fatty acid The four types of MCTs are:

 - caproic acid,